 High expense ratios can cut deep into overall returns investors make on their investments.
 Minimizing the costs of investment over the course of your investing life can mean the difference between average and above-average returns.

-Money paid out by a company to its shareholders from its profits.
+Dividend refers to money paid out by a company to its shareholders from its profits.